christophbuehler/onyx/README.md

 # Onyx

-Onyx is a lightweight framework for building powerful endpoints in PHP.
+Onyx is a PHP framework for building lightweight backend structures.
 This is an open beta of the Onyx project.
 Use at your own risk!

 ```php